DworkinLab/WingMachine_manual/SomeNotesOnCroppingAndResizingImages.md

   With
   a = width of full size original image in number of pixels.

-  b = mm/px (or um/px if you want) for the full size image.
+  b = mm/px for the full size image.

   c = width of resized image in number of pixels.